-We know that you and your family have been affected by the COVID-19 pandemic and subsequent lockdown, and that many of you have questions and concerns.
+We know that you and your family have been affected by the COVID-19 pandemic, and that many of you have questions and concerns.
 We want to reassure you that the wellbeing of our students is at the heart of everything we do, and we’ll continue to follow guidance from Public Health England (PHE).

 As you’d expect, we planned our return to campus in close consultation with the Students' Union.
 We explored solutions for courses that are practice-based and/or have significant placements.
 We also consulted Professional Statutory Regulatory Bodies (PSRBs) about our proposals.